MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-quickbooks-online-data-migration.md

 There are a few things in particular that you should do:

 * If the transactions in QuickBooks Online had markup or discount amounts, you must manually add the amounts to the related transactions in [!INCLUDE[prod_short](includes/prod_short.md)] before you post them.
-* If you are using GST/HST, you may need to add a business posting group and a product posting group to the posting setup so that you can post GST/HST amounts.
+* If you are using value added tax (VAT), you may need to add a business posting group and a product posting group to the posting setup so that you can post VAT amounts.
 * Verify the beginning balances for accounts in the general ledger.
 QuickBooks Online does not store the current balance for all accounts, so you might need to correct beginning balances.

 ## <a name="see-also"></a>See Also